-Many of the artists already engaged in the decorations of the apartments of the Royal Palace of Caserta also worked in San Leucio: the case of Fedele Fischetti (1732-1792), author of the frescoes in the large dining room; Carlo Brunelli (XVIII cent.), Author of the paintings of the parish church of San Ferdinando King and JP Hackert (1737-1807), to whom Ferdinand IV entrusted the choice of furnishings and decorations of the ancient "Bagno Maria Carolina" , spa environment with sunken tub steam bath and hot water is supplied by a heater placed in the space below.
+Many of the artists already engaged in the decorations of the apartments of the Royal Palace of Caserta also worked in Saint Leucio: the case of Fedele Fischetti (1732-1792), author of the frescoes in the large dining room; Carlo Brunelli (XVIII cent.), Author of the paintings in the church of Saint Ferdinando King and JP Hackert (1737-1807), to whom Ferdinand IV entrusted the choice of furnishings and decorations of the ancient “Bagno Maria Carolina” , spa environment with sunken tub steam bath and hot water is supplied by a heater placed in the space below.

 But the extraordinary and unique fact of this palace, is the that in the same building there were also the factories, and so the king was in close contact with the workers.

 The project for the development of Building the Silk goes directly connected to complex and ambitious urban development plan promoted by Ferdinand IV with the creation of Ferdinandopoli.